rojasdali/hacker-rank/diagonalDifference/readme.md

+#Problem
-#Given a square matrix, calculate the absolute difference between the sums of its diagonals.
+Given a square matrix, calculate the absolute difference between the sums of its diagonals.